bhoom10/bci-media-player/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Shout-outs to all our contributors.